Cost of Living in Tokyo – 2024 Guide

 Before 2011, all male workers, from taxi drivers to all other professions, except those engaged in manual labor, had to wear professional suits and ties daily.

-In cities like Tokyo, people use cleaning shops for all clothes except casual clothes and innerwear.
-Therefore, while the clothing purchase costs were quite high, the cost of maintaining those was also very high.
+In cities like Tokyo, people use cleaning shops to clean all clothes except casual clothes and innerwear.
+Therefore, while the cost of purchasing clothing is quite high, the cost of maintaining it is also very high.

-After 2021, Japan introduced CoolBiz (Cool Business) to cut down on formal wear to move towards semi-formal with no mandatory suits and ties, and at many workplaces, even casual wear.
+After 2021, Japan introduced CoolBiz (Cool Business) to cut down on formal wear, move towards semi-formal wear with no mandatory suits and ties, and at many workplaces, even casual wear.
 This change substantially cut down the costs for clothes purchases and costs incurred for cleaning shops.

-The next major drop in this cost came with COVID hitting the world and many companies going for work-from-home or hybrid working mode.
+The next major drop in this cost came with COVID-19, which hit the world, and many companies were switching to work-from-home or hybrid working modes.

 However, imported clothing brands are generally quite expensive when you peek into any brand stores in places like Tokyo’s Ginza district.
-However, there are many affordable options for clothing, the most famous being UNIQLO stores in Tokyo.
+However, there are many affordable clothing options, the most famous being the UNIQLO stores in Tokyo.
 By the way, UNIQLO’s flagship store is also in Ginza and is the largest one in the world with 12 floors.

 Cost for Haircare